OlivierSohn/hamazed/BACKLOG.md

   - create repo, test locally using https://stackoverflow.com/questions/32849269/how-to-install-use-a-local-version-of-package-using-stack
   - CI: https://github.com/hvr/multi-ghc-travis

-- one fg + bg color change command is 21 bytes : "\ESC[48;5;167;38;5;255m"
-in renderDelta function, we could fill the backbuffer vector containing colors, char and location We could group the changes by color :
-  - use a stable sort like Data.Vector.Algorithms.Merge on a vector of (colors_as_word16,char_location_as_word64) (stable because we want the locations to keep the back buffer traversal order to be able to optimize on setCursorPosition commands) but TODO :: allow to give the additional vector to not reallocate it every time
-  - or use an unstable sort like Data.Vector.Algorithms.Intro on a vector of colors_and_location_and_char_as_word64 (restricting to buffer of size < 2^16)

-then we traverse the vector and send color change commands on color change
- - assuming high bits are background color, we can optimize color changes by not sending redundant background changes. we should also verify if we need to set the cursor position or not.

-then either we copy the front buffer to the back buffer or we reset the back buffer

-... first step would be to use an auxiliary preallocated vector + introsort

 ## Misc.

 - 3..2..1..GO! countdown at the beginning of a level